-Permaculture is a design science derived from natural systems and cycles in which we live in and are a part of.
-Made up of a set of principals permaculture designs can be applied to all aspects of human development in order to build healthy communities for ourselves and future generations.
+Permaculture is a design process derived from natural systems and cycles in which we live and are a part of.
+Made up of a set of 3 core principles, permaculture designs can be applied to all aspects of human development in order to build healthy communities for ourselves and future generations.
 The name ‘Permaculture’ is short for ‘Permanent Culture’.

 Permaculture also has three core ethics summarized as earth care, people care and fair share.

 - Care for the earth: is the provision for all life systems to continue and multiply.
 This is the first principle, because without a healthy earth, humans cannot flourish.

 - Care for the People: is the provision for people to access those resources necessary for their existence.

 - Share the Surplus: is reinvesting surpluses back into the system to provide for the first two ethics.
 This includes a re-definition of waste as a resource to share into the system to re-purpose into usefulness.